Written by: Marcia King, Green Grass Syndicated Features

 Provide appropriate exercise.
 Although older horses usually become more limited in what they can do, exercise is still very important.
 Keep an eye on your horse’s condition and soundness, and change his routine as necessary.
 Go for quiet hacks or ride in the arena with lots of walking and light jogging/trotting, in addition to the exercise he gets during turnout.
 For a show horse that’s accustomed to the showing lifestyle, riding him regularly can keep him feeling like he has a job to do.

 Pay attention to the weather.
-In cold weather, the older horse should either be allowed to grow a thick winter coat or have blankets on if he’s been clipped.
+In cold weather, the senior horse should either be allowed to grow a thick winter coat or have blankets on if he’s been clipped.
 Horses stay healthier when the barn temperature is not dramatically warmer than the outside temperature, as it’s hard on a horse to go from hot temperatures to cold.
 The air quality in hot, closed-up barns can also be poor, which can lead to respiratory (breathing) problems.
 During hot weather, dehydration, electrolyte loss, bugs, and skin problems can be issues: Provide lots of fresh, free-choice water, groom regularly to look for skin and dehydration issues, and provide fly protection or turn out during times when the bugs are not a problem.